seandepagnier/weather_routing_pi/README.md

 This is a plugin for the Open Source Program OpenCPN The plugin is authored by Sean Depagnier.

-I uses Gribs and Climatology Data in the form of gribs, to optimize routes with performance information about the sail boat.
+It uses Gribs and Climatology Data in the form of gribs, to optimize routes with performance information about the sail boat.

 weather routing plugin for opencn